Jim Troupis: Trump campaign and indictment

-The role of Troupis and Chesebro in the alternate elector plan quickly became revealed through the work of the January 6 commission.
-Chesebro and Troupis were sued, along with the Wisconsin alternate electors, by liberal legal advocacy group Law Forward, on behalf of Wisconsin's actual 2020 electors.
+The role of Troupis and Chesebro in the fraudulent elector scheme quickly became revealed through the work of the January 6 commission.
+Chesebro and Troupis were sued, along with the Wisconsin false electors, by liberal legal advocacy group Law Forward, on behalf of Wisconsin's actual 2020 electors.
 Criminal indictments followed in 2023.
 Michigan Attorney General Dana Nessel announced an indictment of Michigan's fraudulent electors in June 2023.
 That was followed shortly thereafter by a federal indictment of Trump himself, and another by Fulton County, Georgia, district attorney Fani Willis, who indicted Trump and a range of others, including Chesebro, in a racketeering case.
 Chesebro reached a plea deal in that case in October 2023.
 In the midst of these controversies, Troupis was re-appointed to another three-year term on the Judicial Conduct Advisory Committee in 2023.

 Troupis and Chesebro subsequently settled the Law Forward litigation in March 2024, turning over additional documents to the plaintiffs and agreeing not to participate in a similar scheme again.

 On June 4, 2024, Troupis was indicted in Wisconsin on a single felony conspiracy charge, alongside Chesebro and Trump campaign aide Mike Roman.
 Subsequently, the Wisconsin Supreme Court voted to suspend Troupis from his role on the state's Judicial Conduct Advisory Committee.
+Regarding the Wisonsin felony conspiracy charges, on June 17, 2026, Troupis, Roman and Chesebro all pleaded not guilty.

+On May 26, 2026, Troupis requested $3.2 million funds from Trump's settlement with the Internal Revenue Service.
+He requested these as compensation for actions taken against him by the Department of Justice during the investigation of the January 6 United States Capitol attack.
+He also claims to be protected from state litigation due to a presidential pardon from Trump.